Sachagobeyn/SDMIT/README.md

 3. Single or Multi-Objective Optimisation (SOO and MOO): Considering one (simple genetic algorithm) or more objective (non-dominated sorting genetic algorithm II) for the optimisation.

- Ok, which SDM are we optimising?
-[TO DO!!!]
+Section 2: Ok, which SDM are we optimising?
 ---------------------------------
 The species distribution model currently implemented in the package is a simple SDM relating probability of species occurence to habitat suitability: